bandang0/theia/README.md

 See the LICENSE file it the project root directory for more details.

 ## Contributing
-`theia` is also open source software, so please feel inventive and contact `raphael.duque@polytechnique.edu` for suggestions, comments, access to the git repository and bug reporting.
+The Theia Project is also an open source project, so please feel inventive and contact `raphael.duque@polytechnique.edu` for suggestions, comments, access to the git repository and bug reporting.

 ## Acknowledgements
 This work owes a great deal to many people in and out of the gravitational interferometry community.
 We would like to thank H.Yamamoto, P. Ehrens, O. Miyakawa, Y. Aso, S. Anderson, G. Duque among others.